tobylockley/overture-drivers/drivers/zoom_room/readme.md

 # Zoom Rooms

 ## Overview
 Driver to act as a zoom room controller.
-Documentation here: https://marketplace.zoom.us/docs/guides/zoom-rooms/zoom-rooms-api
-Only one zoom room controller can be connected to a zoom room at a time, which means you cannot run this driver AND a tablet application, for example.
+Only one zoom room controller can be connected to a zoom room at a time, which means you cannot run this driver AND a tablet application.

 ## Setup
-- "Host": The IP address or host name of the device.
+- "Host": The IP address or host name of the zoom room device.
-- "Port": The port of TCP communication.
-(Default 20060)
+- "Port": The port for SSH communication.
+(Default 2244)
+- "SSH Passcode": Passcode for SSH connection.
+(Found in Zoom Rooms admin portal)

 ## Variables